-I am guessing (here we go again) that the combination of a membrane below and pavers above would make it possible to grow modest gardens on unimproved property with the amount of water you could carry in containers in hand carts or the trunk of a car!

-Incidental to all this, your weeding efforts are reduced by the same percentage as your surface evaporation.
+I am guessing (here we go again) that the combination of a membrane below and pavers above would make it possible to grow modest gardens on unimproved property with the amount of water you could carry in containers in the trunk of your car!
+Incidental to all this, your weeding efforts would be reduced by the same percentage as your surface evaporation.